How to Select the Right Slot-Die Head for Your Coating Application

 Stainless Steel and PEEK Slot-die Heads

-A PEEK slot-die head is preferable to stainless steel when working with highly corrosive materials, where chemical resistance and non-conductivity are essential.
+A PEEK slot-die head is preferable to stainless steel slot-die head when working with highly corrosive materials, where chemical resistance and non-conductivity are essential.

 Selecting the appropriate slot-die head is crucial for optimizing the performance of your coating processes in various applications.
 Slot-die coating is a precision technique for preparing a thin uniform film of a desired material and is used in industries like electronics, batteries, and solar cells.
 Different slot-die heads have different advantages/disadvantages and the choice of slot-die head can significantly impact the efficiency, quality, and cost-effectiveness of your production.
 This guide will help you understand the factors to consider when choosing the right slot-die head based on your application needs, material properties, and other critical parameters.